Some Breonna Taylor protesters out past curfew, fires set

 Brown criticized the police crackdown in the downtown area that has been in effect since early in the week.

-“People are afraid to exercise their First Amendment right,” she said.
+“People are afraid to exercise their First Amendment right,” Brown said.
 “Since when does protest have a curfew?
 Since when does freedom and civil rights have a curfew?”